toyboot4e/rust-fna3d/docs/wrapping_c.md

 It's just for type conversions and not intended to provide with direct access to the fields.
 We'll make accessors to get or set them.

+> Other option is implementing `std::op::Deref` and `std::op::DerefMut` for the wrapping struct.
+Then we don't need to call `raw` method and user can even set the fields directly (though they may not be strictly typed).

 ### 3-2.
 Accessors

 1. [x] use snake case